LaurenOopsum/Auto-IGT/README.md

 ## Limitations

 Right now AIGT only handles .flextext files exported from FLEx.
+It also only copies LaTeX tables right now.

 The file navigation system in the program isn't the best, so I recommend copying the path to your .flextext file from a system window and pasting it directly into the file selection dialog box in AIGT.